Kai3344/basicstation/README.md

-# LoRa Basics™ Station using balena.io with sx1301 and sx1302 LoRa concentrators
+# LoRa Basics™ Station using balena.io with sx1301, sx1302 and sx1303 LoRa concentrators

 This project deploys a LoRaWAN gateway with Basics™ Station Packet Forward protocol with balena.
-It runs on a Raspberry Pi (3/4) or balenaFin with sx1301 and sx1302 LoRa concentrators (e.g. RAK833, RAK2245, RAK2287 and IMST iC880a among others).
+It runs on a Raspberry Pi (3/4) or balenaFin with sx1301, sx1302 or sx1303 LoRa concentrators (e.g. RAK833, RAK2245, RAK2287, RAK5146 and IMST iC880a among others).

 ## Introduction